-The Climate Transitions Cohort is a unique opportunity for communities across Canada to learn from some of the most promising emerging solutions and collaborative governance innovations to build and/or advance a climate action plan that is unique to their local needs.
+The Climate Transitions Cohort is a unique opportunity for communities across Canada to learn from some of the most promising emerging solutions and collaborative governance innovations to build and/or advance a whole-of-community climate action plan that is unique to their local needs.

 Keep reading to learn more about what the program is about and how to apply!
-The deadline for applications is December 13, 2022.
+The deadline for applications is December 15, 2023.

-Cities are on the frontlines of the climate crisis.
+Communities are on the frontlines of the climate crisis.
 As a systemic issue, the climate crisis is further complicated by challenges such as growing inequality, accelerating environmental degradation, and the rise of global risk events such as the Covid-19 pandemic––all of which continue to take place in a context of unequal power dynamics, rising social isolation, and extractive economic systems.

 As interactive and interconnected issues, these factors make local communities more vulnerable to adverse climate impacts, ultimately affecting their capacity to respond swiftly to their intersectional dimensions.
 For this and many other reasons, the time is now for bold and ambitious collective action.
 We must accelerate our efforts to tackle the climate crisis and ensure dignity for all so that no one is left behind.

-With the support of the Government of Canada, the Community Climate Transitions team at Tamarack is launching the second edition of the Climate Transitions Cohort.
+With the support of the Government of Canada and Definity Insurance Foundation, the Community Climate Transitions team at Tamarack is launching the third edition of the Climate Transitions Cohort.

-Community changemakers from inside and outside of local governments are invited to come together, learn how to develop a common vision for local climate action, and set a common agenda with local stakeholders through a process called Collective Impact: an innovative, whole-community approach that prioritizes multi-sectoral leadership and deep civic engagement in complex decision-making processes such as equitable climate transitions.
+Community changemakers from inside and outside of local governments are invited to come together, learn how to develop a shared vision for local climate action, and set a common agenda with local stakeholders through a process called Collective Impact: an innovative, whole-community approach that prioritizes multi-sectoral leadership and deep civic engagement in complex decision-making processes such as equitable climate transitions.

 In addition to capacity-building and networking opportunities, the Cohort doubles as a community of practice for rapid experimentation and prototyping of solutions aimed at advancing the development (and implementation) of a successful climate transition plan.

-The cohort is open to communities across Canada (municipal governments, multistakeholder coalitions, citizen-led groups, nonprofits, and others) that are interested in developing a transition plan or updating an existing one, and that meet the following criteria:
+The cohort is open to communities across Canada (municipal governments, multistakeholder coalitions, resident-led groups, nonprofits, and others) that are interested in developing a transition plan or updating an existing one, and that meet the following criteria:

 Communities must be Tamarack members in order to be eligible.
 Consult CCT's Membership Package for more information

 If your community/group identifies as low-income and/or equity-deserving, you may qualify for CCT’s Community Fund and benefit from a reduced or waived membership fee.
-Contact us to know more about CCT's Community Fund.
+Contact us at email@example.com to know more about CCT's Community Fund.

-Here is an overview of the curriculum for the 2023 Cohort:
+Here is an overview of the curriculum for the 2024 Cohort:

-The following timeline provides an overview of important dates prior to the launch of the 2023 Cohort in early February.
+The following timeline provides an overview of important dates prior to the launch of the 2024 Cohort in early February.

-We are inviting communities to submit a short application explaining their interest in participating in the 2023 cohort.
-The application process will be open until December 13th, 2022.
+We are inviting communities to submit a short application explaining their interest in participating in the 2024 cohort.
+The application process will be open until December 15, 2023.